 FY2006: Yamaha Corporation establishes a dedicated role for the project within the Human Resources Division

-FY2014: Yamaha announces the Positive Action Declaration of the Ministry of Health, Labor and Welfare
+FY2014: Yamaha Corporation registers a declaration of Positive Action Declaration with the Ministry of Health, Labor and Welfare

-FY2015: Shizuoka Prefecture’s (renewed) campaign for "Creating a Society for Gender Equality"
+FY2015: Yamaha renews the content of its registration in Shizuoka Prefecture’s campaign for "Creating a Society for Gender Equality"

-March 2016: formulated an action plan based on the Act on the Promotion of Women’s Participation and Advancement in the Workplace
+March 2016: Yamaha Corporation formulated an action plan based on the Act on the Promotion of Women’s Participation and Advancement in the Workplace

 |1.
 Planning term||Three years: April 1, 2016 - March 31, 2019|